-Sean is the 13 year old son of Olga and Bill Gerber.
+Sean is the 14 year old son of Olga and Bill Gerber.
 He is a determined and spirited young man with two younger siblings.
 Sean’s episodes are triggered by excitement, temperature, fragrance and other unknown triggers at this time.
-Sean has the additional burden of wearing nose plugs and a face mask frequently to prevent an AHC episode brought on by pungent scents (fragrance) since this trigger causes full body paralysis that can last weeks.
+Sean has the additional burden of wearing nose plugs and a face mask frequently to prevent an AHC episode brought on by pungent scents (fragrance) since this trigger causes full body paralysis that can last days and up to weeks.
 Although he was affected from birth, he was diagnosed with AHC when he was 1 year old.

 Although Sean is not able to participate as fully as other children his age, he enjoys a variety of sports during the different seasons and is among his favorite things to do.
 He is an imaginative young boy who enjoys playing with figures, takes pleasure participating in crafts, dancing and storytelling.
-Sean also enjoys spending time on the computer playing games, watching cartoons, sports and other videos.
+Sean also enjoys spending time on the computer and iPad.

 Sean loves to be with other children and has a fondness for dogs and animals but his face really lights up when he is near babies and is their gentle, giant teddy bear!